hphelion/documentation/commercial/GA1/commercial.install-GA-before.md

 - providing a route for traffic between the nova-compute and cinder-volume components running on the vCenter Proxy node and the RabbitMQ and mySQL on the Cloud Controller;

-- providing a route from the EON service on the Under Cloud and the vCenter server;
+- providing a route from the EON service on the Under Cloud and the vCenter server.

 ### Obtaining a public key ### {#pub-key}